From

 Strategies for action

-Four key strategies to support students with ASD in their learning
+Four key strategies to support tāngata whaitakiwātanga, autistic students.

 Show material for:

-Identify needs and how to provide support
+Identify needs and ways to provide support

 Get to know the student.
 Take an evidence-based approach to identify where they need support.
 Work in partnership with the student, their whānau, and those with expertise and experience.